Team is Now QRT - Expedition Complete!

 October 20-22: NP2R from US Virgin Islands.

-October 23-28: VP2VRX from British Virgin Islands during CQ WW SSB Contest.
+October 23-28: Operations from British Virgin Islands.

 We really appreciate our sponsors who make this Youth DXpedition possible.